tomaka/luawrapper/README.md

     lua.executeCode("foo(7, 7)");

-This code will trigger an `ExecutionErrorException` because the `foo` function requires at least two parameters.
+This code will trigger a Lua error because the `foo` function requires at least two parameters.

 #### Handling lua arrays